Category Archives: 2022 Films

 Shockingly, the film is inspired by actual events that took place in the ultraconservative Manitoba colony in Bolivia.

-For years, the women of a rural colony have been drugged and raped nightly by demons punishing them for their sins.
-They have until recently acquiesced.
 But when the women discover that these “demons” are the men of their community, they boldly decide to take a vote to determine what action to take.

-A male rapist is caught and imprisoned which leads the men to conveniently be out of town while the women have two days to make a decision.
+A male rapist is caught and imprisoned, which leads the men to conveniently be out of town while the women have two days to make a decision.
 They will either stay and do nothing, stay and fight, or leave.

-One male remains with the females, the kind teacher, August, played by Ben Whishaw.
+One male remains with the females; the kind teacher, August, played by Ben Whishaw.
 There also exists a transgender man who has been raped by men and no longer speaks to adults.

-While the film is a slow one it has something intelligent and interesting to offer.
+While the film is a slow one, it has something intelligent and interesting to offer.
 Despite the women being repressed and abused a feminist overtone is readily apparent which uplifts the dire tone.

-Hollywood heavyweights like Frances McDormand and Brad Pitt executive produced and produced respectively, so Women Talking has big-time backing, deservedly so.
+Hollywood heavyweights like Frances McDormand and Brad Pitt executive-produced and produced, respectively, so Women Talking has big-time backing, deservedly so.

-McDormand also appears in a small role as the grizzled and beaten down ‘Scarface’ Janz who has accepted her lot in life.
+McDormand also appears in a small role as the grizzled and beaten-down ‘Scarface’ Janz, who has accepted her lot in life.

-Liberties must be taken.
-It’s mentioned that the women are not taught to read or write but the characters are wise, cagey, and well-spoken.
+It’s mentioned that the women are not taught to read or write, but the characters are wise, cagey, and well-spoken.
 The ambiguity of what’s to become of the women slightly let me down.
-Sure, a decision has been reached but now what?
+A decision has been reached, but what’s next?

-Polley has directed a gem and garnered considerable notice for her project and the kudos can’t come loudly enough.
-I thought it wise that besides August, the male characters are either not seen or seen only from a long distance.
+Polley has directed a gem and garnered considerable notice for her project, and the kudos can’t come loudly enough.
+I thought it wise that, besides August, the male characters are either not seen or seen only from a long distance.
 Some are blurred entirely.

 This adds to the mystique and grotesqueness of their actions.